enableiot/iotkit-agent/agent/README.md

 ## Usage

-For instructions how to use the oisp-agent please see the [iotkit-samples repo](https://github.com/enableiot/iotkit-samples).
+For examples of how to use the 'oisp-agent' please see the [Examples](https://github.com/Open-IoT-Service-Platform/oisp-iot-agent/tree/master/agent/examples) provided.

 ## Test